alban-read/M1-MICRO-FORTH/M1MicroForth.md

 The syntax follows FORTH closely, including reverse polish notation, composition of new words *functions* by word concatenation, very similar control flow etc.

+**Inner interpreter**

+The compiler compiles words to tokens, which are then executed by a simpler interpreter.

-The inner (token) interpreter is not running all of the time in this implementation.
+- is not running all of the time in this implementation.

-It only runs when a high level word is executing, otherwise the interpreter and compiler are just running machine code, the interpeter and compiler are not written in FORTH.
+- only runs when a high level word is executing, otherwise the interpreter and compiler are just running machine code, the interpeter and compiler are not written in FORTH.

-Each high level word invokes an interpreter to run itself, multiple different versions of the interpreter exist, and they can be selected after the word has been compiled.
+Each high level word invokes the interpreter to run itself, multiple different versions of the interpreter exist, and they can be selected after the word has been compiled.

-I am using a certain ammount of brute force and ignorance in the current design of this program, which may not scale, but which works presently, in the spirit of getting going.
+I am using a certain ammount of brute force and ignorance in the current design of this program, which may not scale, but which works for the moment, in the spirit of getting up and running.

 ### Startup